ibm-cloud-docs/watson-knowledge-studio/language-support.md

 > - The entity type name length cannot exceed 64 characters.
 > - The relation type name length cannot exceed 128 characters.
 >
-> Thus, for example, when a human annotator annotates Japanese text in the Ground Truth Editor, the entity type and relation type names that can be applied will not be in Japanese.
+> Thus, for example, when a human annotator annotates Japanese text in the ground truth editor, the entity type and relation type names that can be applied will not be in Japanese.

 ### Related tasks